wabicai/hardware-sdk-docs/README.md

 - Issue tracker: https://github.com/OneKeyHQ/hardware-js-sdk/issues
 - Help Center: https://help.onekey.so/hc

 Use the sidebar to navigate between sections.
-For a workflow-driven introduction, follow the quick start steps above; for specific API references or advanced integrations, jump directly to the corresponding sections.
+The Quick Start plus the transport recipes will take you from zero to a working integration in minutes.